Dermaplaning Got A Soft Rebrand: TikTok Is 'Oilplaning' Instead

 Advertisement

-I spoke to a few dermatologists about the dos and don't of dermaplaning and the recently rebranded 'oilplaning' so you can go forth and shave your face with confidence (something I lacked in this area for a very long time) this winter.
+I spoke to a few dermatologists about the dos and don'ts of dermaplaning and the recently rebranded 'oilplaning' so you can go forth and shave your face with confidence (something I lacked in this area for a very long time) this year.

 The Benefits Of Dermaplaning